-Dr Tina Mehta is a Consultant Gastroenterologist and Endoscopist at BMI Bath Clinic, the Royal United Hospital and Circle Bath Hospital.
+Dr Tina Mehta is a Consultant Gastroenterologist and Endoscopist at BMI Bath Clinic, the Royal United Hospital and Sulis Hospital.

 She graduated from the University of Bristol in 2000.
 She completed her medical and gastroenterology training in the South West.
 Her qualifications include MBChB, MRCP and MRCP Gastroenterology.
 During the postgraduate period Tina also undertook qualifications in education and training including a Postgraduate Certificate in Medical Education.
 As a trainee Tina authored and edited the text book now used internationally for the MRCP Gastroenterology postgraduate examinations.

 Her special interests include Inflammatory Bowel Disease and diagnostic and therapeutic endoscopy.
 Tina works closely with colleagues in upper and lower GI surgery, oncology and rheumatology when appropriate.